You Can't Do That on Stage Anymore, Vol. 5

 You Can't Do That on Stage Anymore, Vol. 5 is a double compact disc collection of live recordings (except for "German Lunch" and "My Guitar" which are studio recordings) by Frank Zappa.
-Disc one comprises performances by The Mothers of Invention spanning the period from 1966 to 1969.
+Disc one comprises performances by the original Mothers of Invention, spanning the period from 1965 to 1969.
 "My Guitar" had been previously released as a single in 1969.
 Disc two comprises performances from the summer 1982 tour of Europe.
 It was released in 1992 (see 1992 in music) under the label Rykodisc.
 The last track on this collection ends with Zappa's anger at some audience members tossing cigarettes on stage; after a warning to stop was not obeyed, the disc ends with Zappa stating, "Houselights!
 The concert's over!"